Qiskit/RFCs/####-release_cycle.md

 **Minor Version (Y):** Increases for backward-compatible features or enhancements a new `X.Y` release:

+- Minor releases are planned for every 3 months, on a best effort basis.
-- Users can expect new functionalities without breaking existing code (with the exception of Experimental APIs
+- Users can expect new functionalities without breaking existing code (with the exception of Experimental APIs.
+- Significant refactorings of internals without changes in the public API are possible in minor releases.
+- Bugfixing without changes in the public API are possible in minor releases.
-- Deprecation of previous functionality might be introduced (with a `Deprecation Warning` and documentation), pointing to the new prefer way or alternative, if there is one.
+- Deprecation of previous functionality might be introduced (with a `DeprecationWarning` and documentation), pointing to the new prefer way or alternative, if there is one.
 - The support of `X.Y` finishes with the release of `X.Y+1` in most of the cases (exception might apply)
+- The minor release before the next major (aka, *final minor release*) has support for 6 months after the next major.
+That is, if `X.Y` is the last feature release before `X+1.0`, then `X.Y+1` is the final minor release.
+- The final minor release `X.Y+1` should not have new features but might include `DeprecationWarning`s that will be removed in the next major, `X+1.0`.

 **Patch Version (Z):** Bumps for backward-compatible bug fixes.